 Whipped cream is an excellent topping for cakes, pies, coffees, and sundaes, but is often incorporated into recipes in a number of other ways.
 You may fold whipped cream into trifles or cream pies, no-churn ice cream or icebox cakes.
 With nothing more than a bit of cream and a handful of fresh fruit, you are well on your way to preparing a simple dessert that takes little time and zero fuss.
 Homemade whipped cream is fantastic on its own and adds a sweet and creamy mouthfeel when incorporated into homemade desserts.

-Yep, probably.
-If you want to get your nerd on, be sure to check out this article from Serious Eats.
+Yep, probably, so if you want to get your nerd on, be sure to check out this article.
 If you’re interested in more photos of the different phases of whipped cream, this post from King Arthur Flour is really helpful.
 And if you’re just wanting some inspiration on how to use whipped cream, be sure to check out this page of my blog that includes a number of recipes requiring a little fluff of cream.

 Homemade Sweetened Whipped Cream